rozek/banglejs-2-activities/README.md

 * `height` - optionally specifies the requested minimum height of a layout cell for the "Radiobutton".
 If not explicitly defined, a height of 20 pixels is assumed
 * `col` - optionally specifies the foreground color for the radio button.
 If not explicitly defined, the `fg` color of the current theme at the time of drawing is used
 * `bgCol` - optionally specifies the color with which the background of a layout cell is filled before the actual "Radiobutton" is drawn.
 If not explicitly defined, the layout cell will not be filled with any color
 * `checked` - if set to `true`, the radio button is considered as "checked", otherwise as "unchecked".
 During operation, this attribute may change its initial value in order to always reflect the current radio button state.
-Note: the factory function itself does not check whether multiple radio buttons of the same group have initially been set to "checked" - this is only guaranteed during operation
+Note: the factory function itself does not check whether multiple radio buttons of the same group have initially been set to "checked" - this is only guaranteed during operation whenever an unchecked radio button becomes checked
 * `onChange` - optionally specifies a function which is to be called whenever the radio button's state changes to "checked".
 This function has the signature `function onChange (Control)`

 Any other option is simply passed through to the layout library.